Skip to content

 How to successfully perform a jibe in Wing Foil?

-A whole session without touching the water—that's the promise of the jibe .
-Jibing allows you to turn around and provides an exhilarating feeling of acceleration .
-It's also the fundamental maneuver to start ha...
+```html A whole session without touching the water, that's the promise of the jibe.
+Jibing allows you to turn around and provides an exhilarating sensation of acceleration.
+It's also the fundamental maneuver t...

 Comment réussir un jibe en Wing Foil ?